Vocals: Trey (lead), All (backing)

 The whistling jam, despite conflicting reports, has been a part of the tune since its debut.
 It wasn’t until 1992 that the band chose instead to end the song after the improvised jam (11/30/92 specifically).
 Over the years though – increasingly from 1994 through 1996 – the whistling reprise has become more sporadic and can sometimes end up on the cutting room floor for the sake of a segue into another tune.
 The speed at which the first half of the song is played also varies from time to time, ranging from slower, laid-back grooves to blistering streams of light and sound exploding from the stage.
 Over the years, the atmospheric jam has also benefited from the evolutionary process, constantly transcending to even greater dimensional planes, continuously mystifying listeners new and old.

-The next quantum leap (with no assistance from Scott Bakula) for the song happened early in the winter of 1993.
+The next quantum leap took place in the winter of 1993.
 On 2/20/93 an astounding, mind-bending “Reba” helped to spark one of the most memorable sets in Phishtory (if you own it, you cherish it; if you don’t, you will).
-The song essentially remained a Type-I jam until the first show of 1994 at the Flynn Theatre (4/4/94), which featured an unusual (although somewhat sloppy) Type-II version.
+The song essentially remained a Type-I jam until August of 1993 (both 8/12/93 and 8/16/93 are worthy of your attention) while the Flynn Theatre, (4/4/94), also featured an unusual Type-II version.
 The jam took interesting twists and turns throughout the year, especially as summer tour wound down in July.
 Memorable versions from this era include 7/3/94 at Old Orchard Beach (featuring a “Somewhere Over the Rainbow” jam), 7/6/94 in Montreal, 7/8/94 at Great Woods and 7/15/94 at Jones Beach.

 Then came a little thing call fall tour ‘94, and “Reba” sailed its way into the eye of some rather epic hurricanes (musically vs. climatologically speaking).
 One of the more notable versions of “Reba” (Type-II) appeared on the 10/18/94 in Nashville amidst an atmospheric jam that hints at the Dead’s “Eyes of the World.”
 Another magnificent feast of “Reba”-like proportions waiting to be devoured, can be found in Set I of the Glens Falls Halloween show (10/31/94), only hours before they (royally speaking) turned the White Album into a glistening rainbow of color.